varunasthana92/beginner_tutorials/README.md

 ```
 Nothing will be displayed at the moment except a blinking cursor.
 This will change once we playback the data from our bag file.

-To play this bag file, use the below command in the same terminal in which we ran the rosbag info command-
+To play this bag file, use the below command.
+Use the same terminal in which we ran the rosbag info command, as we need to be in the directory where the file is available.
 ```
 $ rosbag play BagData.bag
 ```